cloud-elements/devportal/docs/products/formulas/examples.md

 # Examples
 Below are some JSON examples of all of the different types of triggers and steps that are currently available:

+> **NOTE:** When creating a formula using the Formula Builder UI, these JSON snippets are abstracted and generated for you.

 # Triggers

 ## Example `elementRequest` triggers: